State and Local Policy Database

 Comprehensive Retrofit Strategy

 The City of Philadelphia adopted a Municipal Energy Master Plan for the Built Environment focused on strategies for reduced emissions and energy use; and increased renewable energy.
 Through the MEMP, the City will work to implement energy efficiency in its municipal buildings through a variety of difference retrofit techniques outlined in the plan with a goal of reducing energy consumption from both electricity and thermal (natural gas and steam) at least 20% by 2030.
 Large facilities will meet this goal through comprehensive retrofits that are performed through energy performance contracts, while smaller facilities will receive more targeted improvements including LED lighting and building controls upgrades.
-To date, 5 of the 10 largest energy using facilities have undergone or are undergoing energy retrofits.
+The Office of Budget Management provides the Energy Office with a baseline of $250,000 a year to support energy efficiency investments in municipal buildings.
+While more can be and is often allocated, this amount represents the average about of revenue the Energy Office generates in utility rebates and demand response programs.

 Building Benchmarking